cjshelton/blog/_posts/2019-01-31-creating-the-blog.md

 As with all websites that are built from scratch, there was an initial ramp-up of effort to get the blog in a place I was happy with -- setting up the repo, configuring Jekyll and my local development environment, structuring and styling the site, and getting a simple and repeatable deployment process in place.
 But now all that is done, assuming I don't want to make any radical changes to the look and feel of the blog, keeping it up-to-date with fresh posts is easy.

-Writing a new blog entry is now just as simple as writing the Markdown and comitting the new file to the repo, with a bit of SASS in there if I'm wanting something styled a particuar way.
+Writing a new blog entry is now just as simple as writing the Markdown and committing the new file to the repo, with a bit of SASS in there if I'm wanting something styled a particular way.
 This is in stark contrast to the way I currently maintain some other static websites which require changes across multiple files, a lot of which is copying and pasting.

 The source code for this blog is available publicly so feel free to have a look around and reach out if you have any questions.